SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-itachi_uchiha.md

 ### Commitment

-I don’t have any other internships or work ( I don’t plan on having any ) for the summer.
-I don’t have any plans to go on vacation either.
+I don't have any other internships or work ( I don't plan on having any ) for the summer.
+I don't have any plans to go on vacation either.

 My classes for the new semester will begin around August 1, but I would still be able to give sufficient time for the project as academic load is very less during the initial few weeks of the semester.
 I will be able to spare 35-40 hours for the project per week easily.